 Let us observe female parts like ovary, style, stigma of different flowers that you have collected.
 How are they?
 Like male parts, female parts also differ from flower to flower.
 Observe various types of pistils of different flowers.
 (Fig. 4)

-Fig. 4.
+Fig. - 4.
 Types of Pistil

-Draw the diagram of flower you have dissected compare it with the diagram given below:
+Draw the diagram of flower you have dissected compare it with the Fig. - 5.